 It was the last day of my high school biology class: Presentation day.

-For two hours straight, my classmates told me how the soaps I’m washing my hands with are exposing our bodies to antibiotics, allowing bacteria to become immune to the them so that when someone truly needs an antibiotic to fight an infection, the antibiotic will be useless.
+For two hours straight, my classmates told me how the soaps I’m washing my hands with are exposing our bodies to antibiotics, and the air I’m breathing should be purified with the use of quiet dehumidifier allowing bacteria to become immune to the them so that when someone truly needs an antibiotic to fight an infection, the antibiotic will be useless.

 They warned me the food I’m eating is genetically modified, and the consequence of making food production easier through genetic modification could be killer plants let loose in the wild with the ability to take over the world (they weren’t kidding).

 I was alerted to the issue of the plastic containers I place my food in and the makeup I wear or the shampoo I put in my hair all contain chemicals responsible for diseases and disorders of all kinds, potentially even cancer.

 What’s a person to do?
 Go live in isolation on a self-sustaining farm in the middle of nowhere?
 Travel back to medieval times when we didn’t have antibiotics to be resistant to or cars to cause pollution?